github-education-resources/GitHubGraduation-2021/_data/abhishek-choudharys/abhishek-choudharys.md

 ---
 name: Abhishek Choudhary
 institute: Thapar Institute of Engineering and Technology
-quote: Love what you do, and do what you love!!!
+quote: Love what you do, and do what you love
 github_user: dgadelha: abhishek-choudharys
 ---